Pecacheu/AutoLoader/README.md

 ## Adding to your project

-To add AutoLoader to your project, cd to it and run `git subtree -P AutoLoader add https://github.com/Pecacheu/AutoLoader main --squash`
+To add AutoLoader to your project, cd to it and run `git submodule add https://github.com/Pecacheu/AutoLoader`.
+To update AutoLoader, run `git submodule update`

 Then, on Linux run `ln -s AutoLoader/run.sh run.sh; ln -s AutoLoader/run.exe run.exe`\
 Or on Windows (as Admin) run `mklink run.sh AutoLoader\run.sh & mklink run.exe AutoLoader\run.exe`